Andereoo/TkinterWeb/docs/source/compatibility.rst

 * TkinterWeb supports HTML 4.01 and CSS 2.1.
 A full list of supported CSS declarations can be found at `http://tkhtml.tcl.tk/support.html <https://web.archive.org/web/20250325123206/http://tkhtml.tcl.tk/support.html>`_.
 * Most CSS pseudo-elements, such as ``:hover`` and ``:active`` are also supported.
-* On 64-bit Windows and Linux, if the `TkinterWeb-Tkhtml-Extras <https://pypi.org/project/tkinterweb-tkhtml-extras/>`_ package is installed, HTML5 tags and some extra CSS properties (including ``border-radius`` and ``overflow-x``) and cursors are also supported.
+* The ``border-radius`` CSS property is supported on intel Macs (when using Tcl 9) and on 64-bit Windows and Linux if the `TkinterWeb-Tkhtml-Extras <https://pypi.org/project/tkinterweb-tkhtml-extras/>`_ package is installed.
+* HTML5 tags and some extra CSS properties (including ``border-radius`` and ``overflow-x``) and cursors are also supported on all supported Tcl 9 platforms and on 64-bit Windows and Linux if the `TkinterWeb-Tkhtml-Extras <https://pypi.org/project/tkinterweb-tkhtml-extras/>`_ package is installed when using Tcl 8.
 To use these features on all other platforms, you will simply need to compile Tkhtml yourself.
 Visit and clone https://github.com/Andereoo/TkinterWeb-Tkhtml.
 Then run ``python compile.py --install``.

 **JavaScript:**